yuanzhongqiao/maxun/README.md

 We offer a managed cloud version to run Maxun without having to manage the infrastructure and extract data at scale.
 Maxun cloud also deals with anti-bot detection, huge proxy network with automatic proxy rotation, and CAPTCHA solving.
 If this interests you, [join the cloud waitlist](https://docs.google.com/forms/d/e/1FAIpQLSdbD2uhqC4sbg4eLZ9qrFbyrfkXZ2XsI6dQ0USRCQNZNn5pzg/viewform) as we launch soon.

 # Note
 This project is in early stages of development.
-We're actively working to improve the product.
+Your feedback is very important for us - we're actively working to improve the product. <a href="https://forms.gle/E8vRMVB7bUbsSktPA">Drop anonymous feedback here.</a>

 # Contributing
 Please refer to [Contribution Guide](https://github.com/amhsirak/maxun/blob/master/.github/CONTRIBUTING.md).